 However, there is a limitation on the use of this standard.
 The weight of the forging made by A105 material should not exceed 4540 Kgs.
-For forging heavier than 4540 Kgs are made by using ASTM A266.
+Forging heavier than 4540 Kgs is made by using ASTM A266.

 ASTM A105 Material Properties

-Heat Treatment is a must for all the product manufactured with ASTM A105 except following;
+Heat Treatment is a must for all the products manufactured with ASTM A105 except the following;

 - Flange Class 150 and Class 300